Lawsuit: Deputy pinned black boy with knee to neck in Oregon

 “They elbow him in the head and then they take him to the ground, handcuff him and put the knee to the neck and leave him there for several minutes,” Kafoury said.
 “No police report was generated and they never interviewed my client about what happened.”

+Chris Owen, spokesman for the Clackamas County District Attorney, said nothing had been submitted to prosecutors on the incident.
+“If we get presented the necessary information, we will certainly evaluate it,” he said.

+Kafoury said Benbo was a witness to a fight between two girls he didn’t know at Clackamas Town Center, which is in the suburbs south of Portland.
+Mall security called police and as Benbo and his friends were leaving the mall’s parking lot, responding deputies grabbed him by the arm, Kafoury said.

-Benbo’s mother, Jarena McDavid, said one of her son’s friends called her to tell her what was happening after Benbo screamed out, “Please, call my mom!”
+Benbo’s mother said one of her son’s friends called her to tell her what was happening after Benbo screamed out, “Please, call my mom!”

 “It was terrifying.
 I didn’t know what was happening.
-I just wanted him not to move and don’t reach for anything,” she said.
+I just wanted him not to move and don’t reach for anything,” said McDavid.

 The deputies ultimately let Benbo go and no criminal charges were filed.
 The lawsuit says Benbo suffered scrapes and bruises, headaches, loss of sleep and feelings of racial stigmatization and “fear of police.”

-McDavid filed a complaint after the incident with the sheriff’s office.
+McDavid filed a complaint the day after the incident with the sheriff’s office.
 The sheriff’s office wrote her a letter saying “we have completed a thorough investigation” and the deputy was exonerated.

+“I can only imagine the fear a parent has for their child of color engaging with police.
+I know that there is nothing I can say to make their worry go away.
+What I can say is: I will do my part to make sure that we use appropriate force and that every use of force continues to be reviewed by my agency,” Roberts said in his statement.

 Authorities told McDavid they didn’t call her about the incident at the time because her son wasn’t injured, she said.
 The lawsuit includes photographs that show scrapes and bruising around Benbo’s eye and on his cheek.